vahidmohsseni/rust-rocksdb/README.md

-# An implementation of SkipList DS with Rust Lang
+# An implementation of RocksDB with Rust Lang